T-TonyLiang/today-i-learned/machine-learning/linear-regression.md

 This is a commonly used function for regression problems.

-*Note: the graph of h(x) is dependent on the the value of &theta; that is chosen, while the the graph of the cost function is like a positive parabola. where the minimizing value for J lies at 0 and is the best possible value for the line of best fit.*
+*Note: the graph of h(x) is dependent on the the value of &theta; that is chosen, while the the graph of the cost function is like a positive parabola, showing all values of &theta;.
+The minizing value lies at 0 and is the best possible value for the line of best fit.*